 If you don't own any laser level at the moment, I recommend you to go directly for a green line laser device.
 They are excellent brands out there: DeWalt, Bosch, Hilti, PLS ... and many others.

 Where To Buy A Red Line/Beam Laser Level?

 Same as with the green laser level, you can go to your local hardware store...Home Depot, Lowes and similar.
 This type of laser level you will find everywhere.

 These tools have been on the market for many years now.
-Just as I've said earlier, one of the advantages of the red beam level is that is available on all stores.
+Just as I've said earlier, one of the advantages of the red beam level is that is available in all stores.
 You can go as well online, on Amazon for example.
-You have tens of laser level on there.
-Here is my ninja recommendation On Amazon, in case you need one 🙂
+You have tens of laser levels on there.
+Here is my ninja recommendation On Amazon, in case you need one :)

 Just before we wrap this up ... here's a quick video about some differences between the red and the green laser levels.

 Green Versus Red Laser Level: Youtube